hzbadr/exercism_elixir/elixir/phone-number/README.md

 # Phone Number

-Write a program that cleans up user-entered phone numbers so that they can be sent SMS messages.
+Clean up user-entered phone numbers so that they can be sent SMS messages.

 The rules are as follows: